A Note from James Frieden and Deborah W. Elliott,

 THE TWM "FAMILY"

-A TWM founder has a single subject teaching credential from the state of California in English, Health and Social Studies.
+TWM founder, James Frieden, has been granted single subject teaching credentials by the state of California in English, Health and Social Studies.
 Mr. Frieden has given lectures on the use of movies in education for the following conferences and teacher education forums: 2007 convention of the National Council of Teachers of English, 2008 convention of the California Council of Teachers of English, 2007 Northeast Media Literacy Conference, University of Connecticut, April 2007; California Teachers Association, Good Teaching Conference South, February 2007; and Palisades Charter High School, Teacher Professional Development, April, 2007.
 Mr. Frieden received a Bachelor of Arts degree from Brandeis University and a JD from Boston College Law School where he was a contributing editor to the Boston College Industrial and Commercial Law Review.
-In addition to his teaching activities, Mr. Frieden is also a trial lawyer with a litigation practice in Santa Monica, California.
-He practiced law for many years in Massachusetts and has coauthored a legal text, Standardized Massachusetts Civil Practice Forms, Garrity & Frieden, Little, Brown and Company, 1986.
+In addition to his teaching activities, Mr. Frieden is also a trial lawyer with a litigation practice in Santa Monica, California, since 1988.
+Before that he practiced law in Massachusetts and coauthored a legal text, Standardized Massachusetts Civil Practice Forms, Garrity & Frieden, Little, Brown and Company, 1986.
 Like many contemporary fathers, Mr. Frieden was actively involved in raising the couple’s children.
 Mr. Frieden may be contacted at jfrieden@TeachWithMovies.com.

 Deborah W. Elliott

-A TWM founder has a single subject teaching credential from the state of California in English, Health, and Dance.
-She serves as a long-term substitute for the English Department at Palisades Charter High School in Los Angeles.
+TWM founder, Deborah W. Elliott, has been granted single subject teaching credentials from the state of California in English, Health, and Dance.
+She has served as a long-term substitute for the English Department at Palisades Charter High School in Los Angeles.
 Ms. Elliott graduated from the Boston Conservatory of Music with a Bachelor of Fine Arts in Dance.
 She has a Postgraduate Certificate in Advanced Management from Radcliffe College.
 In 2003/2004 Ms. Elliott taught a year-long elective class called “It’s More Than Just A Movie” at the New West Charter Middle School, Los Angeles.
 In 2006/2007 she assisted in English, Health and other classes at Palisades Charter High School in Los Angeles.
 Ms. Elliott has given lectures on the use of movies in education for the following conferences and teacher education forums: 2007 convention of the National Council of Teachers of English, 2007 Northeast Media Literacy Conference, University of Connecticut, April 2007; California Teachers Association, Good Teaching Conference South, February 2007; and Palisades Charter High School, Teacher Professional Development, April, 2007.
 Ms. Elliott also served as a dance critic for “Boston After Dark” magazine in the 1970s.

 Holds degrees from Wilson College, the University of Wisconsin and the John F. Kennedy School of Government.
 She is the author of two collections of poetry.
 Guests, published in 1991 by the Ohio State University Press, won the Norma Farber First Book Award from the Poetry Society of America and The Journal Award in Poetry.
 Her second book, The Paper Wasp, was published in 1999 by Triquarterly Books/ Northwestern University Press.
 A long poem from that book won the George Bogin Memorial Award.